Siddhartcoding/MERN-frontend/ecommerce-frontend/README.md

 # MERN E-COMMERCE SERVER 2024

 Hi!
-My name is **SIddharth jangir**, I have created this tutorial to teach MERN Stack for free on YouTube.
+My name is **SIddharth jangir**, I have created this tutorial to teach MERN Stack for free.

 # Prerequisite